phax/phoss-directory/README.md

 # News and noteworthy

+* v0.13.0 - work in progress
+    * Removed submodule `phoss-directory-businesscard` and using `peppol-directory-businesscard` from https://github.com/phax/peppol-commons instead
 * v0.12.3 - 2023-10-27
     * Fixed the name of the attribute for the client certificate retrieval (`jakarta.`)
     * Added special handling for Peppol Wildcard identifiers on the UI